1. Home

 Encrypting fields that contain personal health information adds an extra layer of security.
 While encryption is not mandatory, it is highly recommended to prevent unauthorized access to confidential data.
 When adding an ePHI Field to a form in Desk365, encryption is automatically enabled.
 This is on top of the encryption of all data in Desk365 (all data is encrypted at rest and in transit).
 Learn more about adding ePHI Fields to Forms in Desk365.

-• Customize field-level permissions to restrict or grant access to ePHI fields by checking the “Can Modify Displayed Fields in Ticket Properties” option.
+• Within the role setting, enable the “Can Modify Displayed Fields in Ticket Properties” option.

 • Checking the option gives access to modify the displayed fields in ticket properties in the ticket details page.
 You can now find the ticket form along with the ticket fields displayed automatically below the ticket properties on the ticket details page.